 While hitting the books is an important part of getting your degree, college life really begins outside the classroom.
 Dublin’s third-level campuses are abuzz with exciting societies, events and social opportunities.

-Ireland might be a small country, but our universities, institutes of technologies and colleges are incredibly diverse.
+Ireland might be a small country, but our universities and colleges are incredibly diverse.
 Every year, tens of thousands of students from over 130 countries come here to study.
-Dublin, home to about 1.2 million people – and growing – is the destination of choice for the majority.
-Drawn by the city’s high-quality education offering and the possibility of securing a part-time job in one of the major tech firms with a Dublin base, including Google and Am

 Dublin was never on Anna Grimard’s trajectory.
 Now, an MSc in Marketing, a red-haired fiancé and a managerial role with an award-winning Irish travel company later, she tells us all about what Liffeyside life has to offer.
 Originally from Florida, it took a while – and a hint from Hollywood – before Anna ended up crossing the Atlantic.
 “I did my undergrad in advertising in Georgia, in the States, so I was in Atlanta for three years.
 When I left, I kinda moved around a bit… I ended up in Tennessee, working at a children’s non-profit museum, which was super fun – but I was so obsessed then with getting something in advertising.”
 At the time, jobs in her fiel

-Ed Giansante left Sao Paulo for Dublin in 2008 with the hope of learning English and making a new start in Ireland.
-He lived with a host family in a Dublin suburb and went to an English language school near Mountjoy Square.
-His timing was both good and bad.
-Ireland’s economy had hit a massive recession, and the country was facing into a period of austerity.
-It would be hard for a native to survive in the capital under such conditions, let alone a non-English speaker.
-He found work with Stratogen, an advertising agency, where he worked for 18 months.
-“I was making hardly any money, because of the recession, but I had a job.
-That was really important in so many wa
+A pathfinder for Brazilians coming to Dublin Ed Giansante – aka Edu or Eduardo Giansante – left Sao Paulo for Dublin in 2008 with the hope of learning English and making a new start in Ireland.
+Initially, he lived with a host family in a Dublin suburb and went to an English language school near Mountjoy Square.
+Since then, his English, his career and his following have all come a long way.
+From boom, to bust, to blogging Ed’s timing was both good and bad.
+Upon his arrival in 2008, Ireland’s economy had hit a massive recession and the country was facing into a period of austerity.
+It would be hard for a native to survive in

 Anyone for capoeira?
 Fancy an evening of food and drink?
 Or how about spending time with some serious Harry Potter fans?
 Universities and colleges in Dublin have a strange and eclectic mix of student clubs and societies.
-Yes, there’s soccer and GAA, but what about caving & potholing or sepak takraw, a type of kick volleyball?
-Yes, drama and debating are to be expected, but did you know that you can also join student societies with a focus on comedy, animation or meditation?
-Sam Blanckensee graduated from UCD last year.
-In his final year, he founded the
+Yes, there’s soccer and Gaelic games, but what about caving and potholing or sepak takraw – a type of kick volleyball?
+Yes, drama and debating are to be expected, but

-Dublin is a friendly and welcoming place for lesbian, gay, bisexual and transgender (LGBTQ) students.
-Third-levels all have LGBTQ societies, while the city’s bars, restaurants and clubs are welcoming spaces.
-Dublin.ie spoke to three LGBTQ students about their experience of the city.
-Growing up gay or bisexual can be tough.
+LGBTQ life in Dublin Dublin is a friendly and welcoming place for lesbian, gay, bisexual and transgender students.
+The city’s third-level institutions all have LGBTQ societies, while the city’s bars, restaurants and clubs are welcoming spaces.
+There’s no shortage of LGBT bars either.
+There’s The George, Pantibar and Street 66, for example.
+And the Dublin Pride Festival takes over the city every June.
+Support groups Growing up gay or bisexual can be tough.
 Being a young transgender person can be even harder.
-But in recent years, Ireland has come on in leaps and bounds.
-Organisations like youth support group BeLonGTo and the Transgender Equality Network Ireland (Teni)
+However, in recent years, Irela

 Medicine in Trinity College is known as one of the most difficult courses to get into in Ireland.
-These students will play a major role in the future of healthcare, in Ireland and worldwide.
-Someday your life might just depend on one.
-During placement at hospital, some of these students will experience things that most of us will never see.
-They’ll witness life-changing moments and hear about difficult upbringings and tragic back- stories.
-“Sometimes I’ve taken a step back and thought, oh I’m very lucky to never have had any of those issues” says Aisling Hickey, a Trinity medicine student.
-Aisling is currently in fourth year of the course and on placement.
+These students will play a major role in the future of healthcare – here and worldwide.
+Someday your life might just depend on one of them.
+During hospital placements, some of these students will experience incidents that most of us never have to.
+They’ll witness life-changing moments and hear tragic backstories.
+“Sometimes I’ve taken a step back and thought: ‘Oh, I’m very lucky to never have had any of those issues’,” says Aisling Hickey, a Trinity